iWasntHere/RepentancePlus-Archipelago/worlds/tboirp/docs/setup_en.md

 ## Helpful Features

 Hold the backslash key (\ or |) to bring up an in-game item tracker page.
-While holding this key, use \[ and \] to scroll between pages.
+While holding this key, use ENTER and RIGHT SHIFT to scroll the pages up and down, and use \[ and \] to scroll left and right.
 This helps you know which items are available to your game.

 ## Known Issues